Rule 8.3 - Emis Group Plc

 Price per unit

-NB: The additional net change of 310 shares since our last disclosure on 27th September 2022, is due to a transfer out of a discretionary holding of 1,020 and a transfer in of a discretionary holding of 710 shares.
+NB: The additional change of 1,460 shares since our last disclosure on 30th September 2022, is due to a transfer out of a discretionary holding.

 (b) Cash-settled derivative transactions